QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 }
 ```

-➡️ Default values are only if the declaration (if any), but not in both the implementation and the declaration.
+➡️ Default values are only in the declaration (if any), but not in both the implementation and the declaration.

 ```cpp
 // prototype with default values